music-suite/music-suite/docs/src/User-Guide.md

 In previous chapters have focused on *composing* musical expressions.
 In this chapter we will look at various ways of *analyzing* and *transforming* musical expressions.
 The most important tool for this in Music Suite is called a *traversal*.

 Traverals are a subtle and powerful concept.
-The basic ideas is simple: given some traverable "container" value, we have a way of visiting all of its element in some specific order.
-We can exploit this to:
+The basic ideas is simple: given some traverable "container" value, we have a way of *visiting its element in some order*.
+Traversals can be used to:

-- Accumulate computations over all the elements
-- Searching and querying the elements
+- Extract a list of the elements
+- Find all elements matching a specific criteria
+- Compute values by running *accumulators* over matching elements
-- Update the elements one at a time
+- Change the structure by *updating* some or all of the elements

+Traversals are also subject to some restrictions (TODO explain Traversal laws).

 The most common traversal is known as `traverse`, and is defined for all types that are `Traversable`.
 The type signature of `traverse` is highly general: